NonPlayerCtrl/Siemens-Tia-Portal-PID-Controller/README.md

-# PID-Regler für Siemens SCL Tia-Portal
+# PID controller for Siemens SCL Tia-Portal

-## Probleme:
+## Problem:
-Ich hatte immer viel mit Regeltechnik am Tia Portal zu tun und war einfach nie zufrieden mit den Siemens Bausteine.
-Ich brauche PI-Regler für Drucksteuerung und PID für Temperaturreglungen.
-Hier ein paar Punkte die mich störten:
+I always had a lot to do with control technology at the Tia Portal and was simply never satisfied with the Siemens modules.
+I need PI controllers for pressure control and PID for temperature control.
+Here are a few points that bothered me:
-- Unterschiedliche Bausteine unter verschidenen CPUs
+- Different devices among different CPUs
-- Nicht simulierbar
+- Cannot be simulated
-- Nicht einsehbar und notfalls änderbar
+- Not visible and can be changed if necessary
-- Viel zu kompliziert mit hoher Einarbeitung
+- Much too complicated with a high level of familiarisation
-- Keine Portierbarkeit nach Codesys
+- No portability according to Codesys
-- Zu hohe Integration in TIA
+- Too high integration in TIA
-- Viel basteln und testen bis endlich etwas funktionierte
+- Do a lot of tinkering and testing until finally something worked.
-- Zyklische OBs und Globale DB waren zwingend nötig
+- Cyclic OBs and Global DB were absolutely necessary
-- Viele tausens Seiten Handbücher
+- Many thousands of pages of manuals

-## Arbeit:
+## Work:
-Nach längerem Suchen habe ich keine Alternative gefunden.
-Aber in OSCAT eine Inspiration, da es eigentlich ziemlich simpel ist, habe ich die Funktionen neu geschrieben.
-Ich habe es in TIA14 und 15 für die 1200 und 1500 CPU geschrieben.
-Jetzt habe ich alles schon länger im produktiven Einsatz und wollte mal schauen was Ihr dazu meint.
+After a long search I did not find an alternative.
+But in OSCAT an inspiration, since it is actually quite simple, I rewrote the functions.
+I wrote it in TIA14 and 15 for the 1200 and 1500 CPU.
+Now I have everything in productive use and wanted to see what you think about it.
-Meine Intention war nicht jeden glücklich zu machen, sondern etwas zurück zugeben.
-Ich habe dank offener Libs (OSCAT) viel gelernt und es währe nicht richtig, wenn ich jetzt für immer auf meinen Sourcen sitzen bleibe.
+My intention was not to make everyone happy, but to give something back.
+I learned a lot thanks to open libs (OSCAT) and it wouldn't be right if I stayed on my sources forever.

-## Portierung:
+## Porting:
-Anmerkung zum Portieren auf Step-7, Codesys oder ähnlich:
+Note on porting to Step-7, Codesys or similar:

     #VergangeneZeit := LREAL_TO_REAL(RUNTIME(#StaticZyklusZeit_Aux));
     IF #VergangeneZeit > 0 AND #VergangeneZeit < 0.1 THEN

-Die erste Zeile liefert die Zeit zwischen zwei Aufrufe in Sekunden zurück.
-Die Auflösung ist bis zur Nanosekunde genau.
-Die zweite prüft die Gültigkeit.
-Bei Step-7 würde ich die Zeit als Parameter übergeben, bei Codesys kann TIME_TCK verwendet werden.
-Auf 300er kann eventuell auch mit "SFC64"(TIMETICK) gearbeitet werden.
+The first line returns the time between two calls in seconds.
+The resolution is accurate to the nanosecond.
+The second one checks the validity.
+With Step-7 I would pass the time as parameter, with Codesys TIME_TCK can be used.
+On 300 PLC it might be possible to work with "SFC64"(TIMETICK).

-## Offene Arbeiten
+## Open works
-- Anleitung schreiben
+- Writing instructions
-- Musterprojekte erstellen
+- Create sample projects
-- Alles auf Englisch umstellen
+- Convert everything to English
-- Fehlerbeseitigung
+- debugging
-- Portieren auf verschiedene Steuerungen
+- Porting to different controls

 ## License:
 This project is released under the WTFPL LICENSE.